Bachelor of Science in Mechanical Engineering

 f.
 Understand professional and ethical responsibilities

 h.
-Understand the impact of engineering solutions in a global and societal context through broad education
+Understand the impact of engineering solutions in a global, economic, environmental, and societal context through broad education

 i.
 Recognize the need to engage in lifelong learning